Mapenduma hostage crisis: Rescue operation

 Indonesian Army Special Forces (Kopassus) for the rescue operation were under the command of Prabowo Subianto, son-in-law of President Soeharto.
 He arranged two Bell 412 helicopters to be shipped into the area via C-130 aircraft and used these, along with three other helicopters, to enter Geselama on 9 May.
 The rescue team found the village deserted and, leaving behind a Kopassus observation team, withdrew.
 During the withdrawal, a helicopter hit a tree and crashed, killing all five personnel on-board.
 Kopassus confirmed that the OPM and the hostages had returned to the village on 15 May.

-Prabawo immediately launched another helicopter assault, code-named Operation Cenderawasih (Bird of Paradise).
+Prabowo immediately launched another helicopter assault, code-named Operation Cenderawasih (Bird of Paradise).
 This operation resulted in the safe release of nine of the hostages, two of the Indonesian hostages having been killed during the course of the operation.
 Eight OPM fighters were killed and two captured.
 The May 15 operation was carried out by 100 Kopassus soldiers with access to an airborne surveillance drone and sniffer dogs.
 It was almost cancelled after the airbase from which it was to be launched was stormed by several thousand locals intent on burning the helicopters, who had to be repelled by rubber bullets.

 Kopassus took several hours to carry out the rescue and were able to locate the OPM forces by following a trail of discarded personal belongings.
 The two hostages that were killed bled to death after being struck by machetes by the OPM; Klein was slightly wounded after being struck by a spear.
 The survivors were stranded on the mountainside overnight by bad weather before being evacuated to Gatot Soebroto Army Hospital.
 Three of the hostages were admitted to intensive care but the remainder were in relatively good condition.

 Allegations were made regarding the ICRC's involvement in the incident, including that it co-operated with the Indonesian forces to organise the military operation and that it allowed the Indonesian forces to disguise themselves under the Red Cross emblem (particularly by using a red cross-marked helicopter).
 The ICRC investigated the matter and could not find any evidence of such events.
 The Indonesian Army admitted to using a white civilian helicopter (in Airfast Indonesia livery) to lead the assault, which had been used previously to ferry the ICRC representatives.
 They state that it was not marked with the red cross and was accompanied by two Aérospatiale SA 330 Puma in Indonesian Army markings.
 But they admit that it may have caused confusion to the OPM forces.

 Several sources state that private military company Executive Outcomes provided training and operational advice to the Indonesian government on the rescue operation.